RosettaCommons/documentation/rosetta_basics/jd2.md

 Am I using jd2?
 ===============

-Open up the executeable's code and search for the letters "jd2", if they're there, you're probably using jd2 and this documentation applies.
+Open up the executable's code and search for the letters "jd2", if they're there, you're probably using jd2 and this documentation applies.
 If you find protocols::jobdist instead, this documentation probably does not apply.

 What work should be done?
 Singleton manager and polymorphic JobDistributor
 ==========================================================================